Choosing a chair and chair accessories

 These chairs have a mechanism that lifts both the seat and the armrests up and forwards so that the user is still able to push down against the armrests when standing up.
 However, there is no back support when the chair is in a raised position.

 Electrically powered riser chairs with seat, armrests and backrest rise

-Usually, these chairs have a mechanism that lifts the whole chair, including the seat, the backrest and the armrests up and forwards.
-They provide users with all round support when in a semi-standing position as well as making it possible for them to push down against the armrests enabling them to stand up more easily.
+Usually, these chairs have a mechanism that lifts the whole chair, including the seat, backrest and armrests up and forwards.
+They provide users with all round support when in a semi-standing position as well as making it possible for them to push down against the armrests, enabling them to stand up more easily.

 A few chairs have a seat that rises vertically without tipping forward (vertical lift option).
 This is safer for people who need to remain secure for longer and need more time to adjust to the higher position.
 It is also easier if you use a level sliding transfer especially when the arms of the chair drop down or can be removed.
 Some companies offer the vertical rise as an option to the standard rise and tip forward.